fosterferret/dovah/content/hero/index.md

 cta: "Get In Touch"
 ---

-I’m a software developer currently at Lambda School.
+I’m a software developer from Nigeria.
 I was trained to squash cells and study their fragments in a lab, but I now create dynamic experiences for both facets of the web in between Dr. Who episodes and ~~unhealthy~~ wholesome pasta binges.